A strengthening of the dimensional Brunn-Minkowski conjecture implies the (B)-conjecture: Introduction

 To state our second result, we introduce some additional notation.
-Given $u$ and $\mu$ as in Theorem \ref{thm:main_1}, for every $\psi \in C^2(\R^n)$ we define the $\mu$-weighted Laplacian as $\Lmalaka_\mu(\psi)=\Delta \psi-\langle \nabla u, \nabla \psi \rangle$.
+Given $u$ and $\mu$ as in Theorem \ref{thm:main_1}, for every $\psi \in C^2(\R^n)$ we define the $\mu$-weighted Laplacian as $\La_\mu(\psi)=\Delta \psi-\langle \nabla u, \nabla \psi \rangle$.
 Moreover, we say that a measure $\eta$ is log-concave with respect to $\mu$ if $\eta$ is absolutely continuous with respect to $\mu$ and its corresponding density $\di \eta / \di \mu$ is a log-concave function.
-The notion of hereditary convexity put forth in \cite{ cordero2025concavity}, inspired by \cite{Kol_Liv_Gardner-Zvavitch} in the particular case of log-concave measures, is defined as follows.
-A log-concave measure $\mu$ is hereditarily convex if it is even, and for every even measure $\eta$ which is log-concave with respect to $\mu$ and every even $\psi$ such that $\Lmalaka_\mu(\psi) \in L_2(\eta)$, one has
+The notion of hereditary convexity was formally introduced in \cite{ cordero2025concavity}.
+We restrict our treatment to the case of log-concave measures: A log-concave measure $\mu$ is hereditarily convex if it is even, and for every even measure $\eta$ which is log-concave with respect to $\mu$ and every even $\psi$ such that $\La_\mu(\psi) \in L_2(\eta)$, one has

 Here, $||\cdot||_{\rm HS}$ denotes the Hilbert--Schmidt norm of matrices, and $|x|^2=\langle x, x \rangle$.
+As previously mentioned, it is known that the class of hereditarily convex measures includes radially symmetric log-concave measures.
+It remains an open question of major interest whether every even log-concave measure is hereditarily convex; compare \cite[Question~16]{cordero2025concavity}.
 Our second result reads as follows. \begin{theorem} Consider $\mu$ as in Theorem \ref{thm:main_1}.
 If $\mu$ is hereditarily convex, then $\mu$ satisfies the strong dimensional Brunn--Minkowski condition. \end{theorem} We shall prove, in fact, that the strong dimensional Brunn--Minkowski condition follows when $\mu$ is hereditarily convex only with respect to uniform measures on non-empty compact and convex subsets of $\R^n$.

 To summarize this note, the results presented above show that if $\mu$ is an even-log concave measure as in Theorem \ref{thm:main_1}, the implications in \cite[(62)]{cordero2025concavity} can be refined as follows: